Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 that can be accessed through the `publicKey()` method.
 That key is used to verify the signature of the transactions having that account as caller.
-As we will see later, there is a default signature algorithms for transactions and that is what `ExternallyOwnedAccount`s use.
+As we will see later, there is a default signature algorithm for transactions and that is what `ExternallyOwnedAccount`s use.
 However, it is possible to require a specific signature algorithm, that overrides the default for the node.
 For that, it is enough to instantiate classes `ExternallyOwnedAccountSHA256DSA`, `ExternallyOwnedAccountED25519`, `ExternallyOwnedAccountQTESLA1`